Juanpa660/DQL_flappy_bird/README.md

 ### Personal Record Beating Attempt

-After sufficient training, the DQL agent was set to the task of beating my personal best score.
+After sufficient training, it was time to take on the formidable challenge of surpassing my personal best score.
+A milestone I had achieved with countless hours of dedication and a dash of sweat and tears.
+It was a bittersweet feeling to set my digital protege against a record that represented me.
 The attempt was recorded and is available for viewing:

 [![Personal Record Attempt](imgs/flappy2.jpg)](https://youtu.be/EvDPlhKY_xo)
+*Click on the image to watch a video of the DQL agent in action.*